Buckeye Child Support Attorney

 - When to begin paying

 An order called “order of Assignment” may be filed and a copy sent to the paying parent employer directing the employer to withhold the support amount.
 The courts in Arizona recommend that the child support payments will not be sent from one parent directly to the other but to the “Support Payment Clearinghouse”.
 If paid directly there is usually no record of the payment, while paying through the “clearinghouse” will ensure proper record keeping.
-Call an Enholm Law, PLLC Buckeye Child Support Attorney for a free consultation to help you understand your role in the child support process.
+Call an Enholm Law, PLLC Buckeye Child Support Attorney for a consultation to help you understand your role in the child support process.

 Enforcement of Child Support Payment